nathan-a-king/website/content/posts/a-life-in-gigabytes.md

 This experiment walks a dangerous edge: the risk of preferring this constructed version to the complex reality of who he was, of finding false closure in curated responses, of never quite letting go.
 I built a bridge across our silence, but I know it's a bridge to an echo, not a destination.

 And maybe that's enough.
 Not healing, but understanding.
 Not forgiveness completed, but forgiveness begun.
 In life, we never learned how to talk to each other.
 In death, through technology, I'm finally learning how to listen.

+I also know this: I will delete the agent once my questions are answered.
+Like the Mirror of Erised, it is not meant to be stared into forever.
+The gift is not in clinging to the reflection, but in learning how to live beyond it.

 ---